 2. Double-click the installer file once it has downloaded and install Drive for desktop.

 3. Log in to your Google account after Drive is installed.

 Now that Drive is installed, you can set it up to back up your photos.

 How to set up Drive to back up photos and videos

-Once you have selected all the folders you want to back up and selected their destinations, click Save.
+7. Once you have selected all the folders you want to back up and selected their destinations, click Save.